Frequently Asked Questions

 How much growth has there been?

-How will the fee be used?
+How is the fee used?

-Funds from the fee will be used to scale staffing, community programming, assessment initiatives, and accountability mechanisms necessary to account for a 355% growth in fraternity
+Funds from the fee are used to scale staffing, community programming, assessment initiatives, and accountability mechanisms necessary to account for a 383% growth in fraternity and sorority participation over the last thirteen years.

 Is this common?

 Yes, supplemental fees for fraternity and sorority programs are common on campuses across the country and have been used to exclusively fund Fraternity and Sorority Life departments for the past 25 years.
-The University of Idaho established a fee for their fraternity and sorority community in 2018 at a rate of $50.00 per student, per semester.
+The University of Idaho established a fee for their fraternity and sorority community at a rate of $50.00 per student, per semester.
 Although there are more chapters, there are fewer students involved in fraternities and sororities at the University of Idaho.
 Other campuses across the country have fees that exceed $250.00 per student, per semester.
 We are committed to keeping Boise State’s fee as low as possible.

 Are there other fees like this at Boise State?